gobeyondidentity/customer-docs/docs/contribute/style-guide.md

   | --- | --- |
   | You might need more advanced features when you are integrating with another application. | You may need more advanced features when you are integrating with another application. |

-### Use “make sure” or “confirm”
+### Avoid "check that" or "verify that"

+Use “make sure” or “confirm” instead.
 When asking the reader to confirm something for important tasks, use one of the following terms:

 - Use “make sure” in cases where there’s still a related important task.